kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

   perform a kind of DOS allocating too many IDs for a given container.
 - **Security Considerations**:
   Once `Pod` is the default mode, it is needed to control who can use `Host` and `Cluster` modes.
-This could be done through Pod Security Policies if they are available at that time.
+This can be done through Pod Security Policies if they are available at that time.

 ## Design Details